carbon-language/carbon-lang/CODE_OF_CONDUCT.md

     kind when dealing with other members as well as with people outside the Carbon community.

--   **Be careful in the words that you choose and be kind to others.** Do not insult or put down other participants.
+-   **Be careful in the words that we choose and be kind to others.** Do not insult or put down other participants.
 Harassment and other exclusionary behaviors aren’t acceptable.
 This includes, but is not limited to: